bartificer/programming-by-stealth/docs/_tidbits/tidbit19.md

 Creating one or two links of this format manually is not that difficult, but creating hundreds, that's a whole other story!
 To say I found the process tedious would be putting it very mildly!

-I've also started to expand on my template a little, for example, when I link to Apple Press releases in Let's Talk Apple, I want those to stand out clearly as being Apple's PR spin (rather than independent reporting).
+I've also started to expand on my template a little.
+For example, when I link to Apple Press releases in Let's Talk Apple, I want those to stand out clearly as being Apple's PR spin (rather than independent reporting).
 So, I now format those links like this:

 * [Mini Football Legends, Family ‍‍‍Feud ‍‍‍Pocket, and seven more hits join Apple ‍‍‍Arcade — 📣 Apple PR](https://www.apple.com/ie/newsroom/2026/06/mini-football-legends-family-feud-pocket-and-seven-more-hits-join-apple-arcade/)